Observations at the hive entrance

 ||

-In the morning one may discover whitish, grey, or black concretions on the hive floor and the landing board, most often in spring due to cold snaps and poor nutritional intake.
-Chalkbrood (plastered; ascosphaerosis) is a fungal disease affecting worker and drone brood.
-Contamination of larvae by fungal spores leads to their death, desiccation, and the formation of mummies.
+In the morning one can discover whitish, grey, or black concretions on the hive floor and alighting board, most frequently in spring due to cold snaps and poor nutrition.
+Chalkbrood (chalkbrood; ascosphaerosis) is a fungal disease that affects worker and drone brood.
+Contamination of larvae by the fungal spores leads to their death, desiccation, and the formation of chalkbrood mummies.

-Stonebrood (aspergillosis larvae apium) is a fungal disease caused by species of fungi in the genus Aspergillus : A. fumigatus, A. flavus, and A. niger.
-It causes the mummification of brood in a honeybee colony.
-These fungi are common in soils and are also pathogenic to other insects, birds, and mammals.
+Stonebrood (aspergillosis larvae apium) is a fungal disease caused by fungal species of the genus Aspergillus: A. fumigatus, A. flavus, and A. niger.
+It causes mummification of the brood of a honey bee colony.
+These fungi are common in soils and are also pathogenic for other insects, birds, and mammals.
 The disease is difficult to identify in the early stages of infection.
-Spores of different species have different colours and can also cause respiratory disorders in humans and other animals.
-When bee larvae ingest spores, they can hatch in the intestine and develop rapidly to form a collar-like ring near the larval heads.
-After death, larvae turn black and are difficult to crush, hence the name stonebrood.
-Eventually, the fungus emerges from the larval cuticle and forms a false skin.
-At this stage, larvae are covered with powdery fungal spores.
-Worker bees clean the infected brood and the hive can recover depending on factors such as colony strength, the level of infection, and the hygienic habits of the bee strain (this trait varies among different subspecies).
+The spores of the different species have different colours and can also cause respiratory disease in humans and other animals.
+When bee larvae ingest spores, they can hatch in the intestine, rapidly developing to form a collar-shaped ring near the larval heads.
+After death, the larvae turn black and are difficult to crush, hence the name stonebrood.
+Eventually, the fungus emerges through the larval integument and forms a false skin.
+At this stage, the larvae are covered with powdery fungal spores.
+Worker bees clean the infected brood and the hive may recover depending on factors such as colony strength, infection level, and hygienic behaviour of the bee strain (this trait varies among different subspecies).

 |